Songtech-0912/songtech-0912.github.io/content/differential-equations.md

 If the equation can be rewritten such that $a(x) = 0$, then the differential equation is called _homogeneous_; otherwise, it is called _non-homogeneous_.
+The more informal definition is that a homogeneous differential equation must have either $y$ or a derivative of $y$ in every term when written in the form (left-hand-side) = 0.
 Homogeneity only applies for linear ODEs; any nonlinear ODE cannot be classified in this way.

 In addition, if a differential equation doesn't follow the general form of a linear differential equation, it is called _nonlinear_.
 For instance, the following is a nonlinear differential equation, because there is a function of the derivative $y'$ present: